redpen-cc/redpen-doc/source/command.rst

   $redpen [options] input-files

 By default, input files are delimited by whitespace and then analysed.
-The redpen command has the following supported options.
+The redpen command supports the following options.

 Options
 ~~~~~~~~